From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Results

-Novelty and corpus growth persist throughout training rather than collapsing into repeated templates.
 Structurally novel, above-threshold architectures continue to be admitted across cycles under the MinHash--Jaccard novelty constraint.
 Across all cycles, 459 structurally novel architectures are discovered and 455 are ultimately added to the supervised fine-tuning corpus.
-Consistent with Table~\ref{tab:cycle_summary}, the cumulative training set grows steadily, from 1,699 prompt--code pairs at initialization to 2,154 by cycle~22, with intermediate growth visible at representative checkpoints (e.g., 1,785 by cycle~10, 2,025 by cycle~18).
-Figure~\ref{fig:combined_metrics} visualizes these coupled trends: the upward shift in the accuracy distribution, the increase in the fraction exceeding 40\%, continued admission of unique models, and the monotonic increase in training data.
+The cumulative training set grows steadily from 1{,}698 prompt--code pairs at initialization to 2{,}153 by cycle~22, with intermediate growth visible at representative checkpoints (e.g., 1{,}785 by cycle~10, 2{,}025 by cycle~18).
+Figure~\ref{fig:combined_metrics} visualizes these coupled trends.
+A qualitative inspection of representative generated architectures (Suppl.~\S H) confirms that this code-level novelty corresponds to meaningful structural diversity: the admitted models range from ultra-compact single-block designs to deep multi-stage networks with residual identity shortcuts and dropout regularization, exhibiting both combinatorial and operational variety across design families.